OmniPro-Group/infusionsoft-python/README.md

                     print('Something is wrong with the data.')
                     print(e)
             except ConnectionError as e:
-                print('Something is wron with Infusionsoft connection.')
+                print('Something is wrong with the Infusionsoft connection.') print(e)
-                print(e)
         except TokenError as e:
             print('Something is wrong with one of the tokens.')